-- Listed property used 50% or less in a qualified business use (as defined in the instructions for lines 26 and 27), - Any property required to be depreciated under the alternative depreciation system (ADS) (that is, not property for which you elected to use ADS). - Qualified Liberty Zone leasehold improvement property,

-Property placed in service and disposed of in the same tax year,

-• Property converted from business or income-producing use to personal use in the same tax year it is acquired, or

-Property for which you elected not to claim any special allowance.
+- Listed property used 50% or less in a qualified business use (as defined in the instructions for lines 26 and - Any property required to be depreciated under the alternative depreciation system (ADS) (that is, not property for which you elected to use ADS); - Qualified Liberty Zone leasehold improvement property; - Property placed in service and disposed of in the same tax year; - Property converted from business or income-producing use to personal use in the same tax year it is - Property for which you elected not to claim any special depreciation allowance: - Any qualified restaurant property (as defined in section 168(e)(7)) that is not qualified leasehold improvement property (as defined in sections 168(e)(6) and 168(k)(3)); or - Any qualified retail improvement property (as defined in section 168(e)(8)) that is not qualified leasehold improvement property (as defined in sections 168(e)(6) and 168(k)(3)).

-Qualified GO Zone property also does not include:
+Specified GO Zone extension property, also does not include:

-- Any tax-exempt bond financed property under section 103, - Any qualified revitalization building for which you have elected to deduct expenditures under section 1400I, or - Any property described in section 1400N(p)(3).
+- Any tax-exempt bond financed property under section 103; - Any property described in section 1400N(p)(3); or - Other bonus depreciation property to which section 168(k) applies.

-In addition, qualified cellulosic biomass plant property does not include the following:
+In addition, qualified cellulosic biofuel plant property does not include the following:

-- Any tax-exempt bond financed property under section 103. - Any property for which a deduction was taken under section 179C for certain qualified refinery property.
+Any tax-exempt bond financed property under section 103.

+- Any property for which a deduction was taken under section 179C for certain qualified refinery property. - Other bonus depreciation property to which section 168(k) applies.